tommyettinger/textratypist/README.md

 a shader to handle size changes, but the way things are now, the shader only changes when the scale of a `Font` is changed, not when it has its size changed inline using (for example) the `[%200]` tag, or changed with an effect like `{SQUASH}`.
 In these cases, the enlarged text just looks blurry, though it is worse with MSDF.
-Using a standard font actually looks a lot better for these small-to-moderate size adjustments, and because it doesn't need a different shader, the standard fonts are much more compatible with things like emoji, and can be used in the same batch as graphics that use the default SpriteBatch shader.
+Using a standard font actually looks a lot better for these small-to-moderate size adjustments.
+Because it doesn't need a different shader, the standard fonts are much more compatible with things like emoji, and can be used in the same batch as graphics that use the default SpriteBatch shader.
 SDF fonts support kerning, and `Gentium-sdf.fnt` uses both an SDF effect and kerning, but MSDF fonts have to be created through a cumbersome process that does not support kerning.
 This makes MSDF fonts only work their best for fixed-width typefaces.
+The best approach most of the time seems to be to use a large standard font texture, without SDF or MSDF, and scale it down as needed.

 If you happen to use both tommyettinger's TextraTypist library and tommyettinger's [colorful-gdx](https://github.com/tommyettinger/colorful-gdx) library, you may encounter various issues. `ColorfulBatch`